 A new trend is for shorter and shorter stories, often referred to as Flash Fiction.
 I expect this is due to the fact we have shorter attention spans, perhaps caused by being bombarded with phone calls, texts, social media, electronic games, news clips, and so many other short events that we rarely spend time on just one activity.
 I believe this causes stress for many people, brain-circuit overload I call it, but that is a topic for another blog at another time.

-Yesterday while searching for a place to sell a flash fiction piece, I found Bookfox.
+While searching for a place to sell a flash fiction piece, I found Bookfox.
 What a great site.
 Here is an example of what you will find if you search “the best of bookfox.”
 Lists of Publishers:

 - 30 Children’s Book Publishers Eager for Your Book